dart-archive/www.dartlang.org/src/site/support/index.markdown

 ---
 layout: default
-title: "Contact the Dart Project"
+title: "Support and Community Resources"
-description: "Mailing lists, Google+ communities, and bug databases for the
+description: "Communities, mailing lists, and bug databases for the
               Dart project."
 ---

 # {{ page.title }}

 Track the Dart project and join the conversation in a variety of ways.
-For more resources, see the [Community](/community/) page.

 <div class="row">